 This MOU will be construed, interpreted, and enforced according to the laws of the Commonwealth of Virginia.
-All parties shall comply with all applicable Federal and State laws and regulations, and Local laws to the extent that they are not in conflict with State or Federal requirements.
+All parties shall comply with all applicable Federal and State laws and regulations, and Local laws where applicable and to the extent that they are not in conflict with State or Federal requirements.